Simplified decision making in the belief space using belief sparsification: Introduction

 \subsection{Background}

 In this era, intelligent autonomous agents and robots can be found all around us.
 They are designed for various functions, such as operating in remote domains, e.g., underwater and space; imitating humans and interacting with them; performing repetitive tasks; and ensuring safety of operations.
-They might be physically noticeable, e.g., personal-use drones, industrial robotic arms, or military vehicles; or less so, with the popularization of internet of things (IoT), smart homes, and virtual assistants.
+They might be physically noticeable, e.g., personal-use drones, industrial robotic arms, and military vehicles; or less so, with the popularization of internet of things (IoT), smart homes, and virtual assistants.
 Still, these agents share the same fundamental goal -- to autonomously plan and execute their actions.
 Yet, the increasing demand for these "smart" systems presents new challenges: integration of robotic agents into everyday life requires them to operate in real time, using inexpensive hardware.
 In addition, when planning their actions, these agents should account for real-world uncertainty in order to achieve reliable and robust performance.
 There are multiple possible sources for such uncertainty, including dynamic environments, in which unpredictable events might occur; noisy or limited observations, such as an imprecise GPS signal; and inaccurate delivery of actions.
-Also, problems, such as long-term autonomous navigation and sensor placement over large areas, often involve optimization of numerous variables.
-These settings require reasoning over high-dimensional probabilistic states, known as "beliefs".
-Appropriately, the corresponding planning problem is known as Belief Space Planning (BSP).
-Relevant instantiations include active Simultaneous Localization and Mapping (SLAM), sensor placement and active sensing, robotic arm manipulation, and even cognitive tasks, such as dialogue management.
-The objective in such problems is to select "safe" actions, which account for the uncertainty of the agent's belief.